 The suspect who escaped was located in a Baltimore motel on the morning of July 7.
 He committed suicide as the Baltimore Police Department's Quick Response Team entered his room.

-Officer Winder had served with the Baltimore City Police Department for 10 years, and was assigned to the Southwest District.
+Officer Winder was a U.S. Army veteran.
+He had served with the Baltimore City Police Department for 10 years and was assigned to the Southwest District.
 He is survived by his wife, two sons, and a stepdaughter.